cca/equella_scripts/collection-export/readme.md

 Attachments that reference URLs or other EQUELLA items are not downloaded but present in the exported metadata.

 ## Testing

-TODO I should write real tests for this.

 ```sh
 # single item test